Developers need software testing tools that are accurate and easy to integrate. Evaluate your tools with this 7-step

 7. Do our software testing tools track improvements well?

 - Yes.
 Our tools provide statistics on testing results over time, across scans, and across our application portfolio.
-We can share these results easily with our executive team and that incentivize developers to continually improve.
+We can share these results easily with our executive team and use them to incentivize developers to continually improve.

 - No. Reports don’t track improvements or are difficult to explain to our executive team.

 With this checklist in hand, your quality, security, and development teams can align on requirements.
-You’ll be more likely to choose tools that address everyone’s goals and that developers will adopt.
+You’ll be more likely to choose software testing tools that address everyone’s goals and that developers will adopt.